ArwinKhosh/reddit-crawler/docs/README.md

 2. Good resource on memory management in [Python and pandas](https://pythonspeed.com/memory/)

+3. There is also a [Beta API](https://beta.pushshift.io/redoc) which gets data in seperate way.
+And also

+### Backtesting
+We need to backtest our stategy to make lower the risk and see if it would work on historical data.
+We can create our own framework or use an exsisting one.

+1. Backtrader
+2. Zipline

 ### Data Quality
 1. Pushshift grabs comments as close to realtime as possible.
 So score will be always 1.
 I think there is a way to update the score with reddits API using comments IDs